 - Dates: September 14th & 15th, 2023

 Papers focusing on entrepreneurship and innovation in technology-based settings will be given preference.
-In addition to our broad focus on technology entrepreneurship, for 2019 we especially encourage submissions from authors examining strategy in nascent markets (e.g., ecosystem and platform industries, emergence of technologies, categories, and industries), emerging entrepreneurship-related phenomena (e.g., crowdfunding, sharing economy), and the important role of culture and institutions in entrepreneurship.
+In addition to our broad focus on technology entrepreneurship, for 2023 we especially encourage submissions from authors examining contemporary dynamics related to artificial intelligence, algorithms, and machine learning.
+We are open to a wide variety of perspectives on these topics, and how entrepreneurship relates to both the sources and consequences of these new technologies.

 We expect to host an intimate conference of 50+ leading scholars from around the world.
-The conference steering committee invites the submission of unpublished working papers that advance the state of knowledge on the above topics.
-A doctoral consortium sponsored will precede the conference on Wednesday, September 11, 2019.
+The conference steering committee invites the submission of unpublished working papers that advance the state of knowledge on technology entrepreneurship

 CONFERENCE STEERING COMMITTEE: